piofthings/hub/technical-design.md

 Idea is for the ```Hub``` to be the main controller unit that is 'auto-discoverable' by the ```clients``` or ```nodes```.
 Each ```node``` on boot up tries to connect to ```hubofthings.local``` and on connection publishes its capabilities in terms of Control Units it is managing.

-**Control units** are typically one PiZero (or any compute module) running an instance of the MQTT ```client```.
-Since a Pi can control multiple items via GPIO port, a control unit must declare what it can do, when connecting to the MQTT broker, in this case the Hub.
+**Control units** are typically an ESP82xx or ESP32 (or any compute module like Pi Zero W) running an instance of the MQTT ```client```.
+Since an ESP82xx can control multiple items via GPIO ports, a control unit must declare what it can do, when connecting to the MQTT broker, in this case the Hub.

-A control unit need to support MQTT, https and the TCP/IP stack to be a part of the Hub's network.
+A control unit needs to support MQTT, https and the TCP/IP stack to be a part of the Hub's network.

+A control unit could be running other open source firmwares like Tasmota.
+So our capabilities should be able to use Tasmota's capabilities definition if possible.

 **Control unit Capability (CC)** is the description of a single capability of the CU.
 A CU can have multiple capabilities at the same time, e.g. Drive Relays and provide Temperature or Light sensor reading etc. The maximum number of CCs is typically guided by maximum number of addressable GPIO pins or I2C functions.